prus-springsteen/eyematics-dsf-process-plugin/README.md

 the `eyematics-dsf-process-plugin-test-setup` directory.

 ## Acknowledgements
 The EyeMatics DSF process plugin is developed based on the DSF Community.
-Here the periodical support by Simon ([@schwzr](https://github.com/schwzr)) needs to be highlighted.
+Here the periodical technical support by Simon ([@schwzr](https://github.com/schwzr)) and the organizational support by Maximilian ([@MadMax93](https://github.com/MadMax93)) need to be highlighted.

 Furthermore, existing processes and code is obtained from following repositories:
 - [MII Process Data Transfer](https://github.com/medizininformatik-initiative/mii-process-data-transfer) — Partially the data transferring processes as starting point for the EyeMatics process.
 Many thanks to [@wetret](https://github.com/wetret) and [@hhund](https://github.com/hhund) for the work.